chrisbag/google-events-dummy/README.md

 ### Routes

 - POST /events: Create a new event.
 - Get all events.
-Supports pagination with a default limit of 10 events per page.
+Has built-in pagination with a limit of 10.
 Use the page query parameter to specify the page number (e.g., /events?page=2).
 - GET /events/:id: Get a specific event by ID.
 - PATCH /events/:id: Update a specific event by ID.
 - DELETE /events/:id: Delete a specific event by ID.